How can I get history course credit for my internship?

 What do I need to do?

-3. Obtain approval from the Department of History by the start of the term in which the internship will occur.
-If the internship is approved, the student will be enrolled in HIS 450: Internship.
+- Obtain approval from the Department of History and Classics by the start of the term in which the internship will occur.

-5. If this is a summer internship, you must register for the course via the School of Continuing Education, and pay the $550 registration fee.
+- If this is a summer internship, you must register for the course via the School of Continuing Education, and pay the $600 registration fee.